• Home

 The best gift you can give yourself for Christmas may be a fresh financial start by filing bankruptcy.

-2020 has been rough.
-Jobs lost, small businesses devastated, people isolated, schools closed, and neighbors dying.
-Even if you headed into the pandemic in reasonable financial shape, little good has come of the year of staying at home.
+For many, this year has been rough.
+Jobs lost, small businesses struggling, people isolated.
+Even if you headed into the pandemic in reasonable financial shape, little good has come of the years after/

 So, what would it mean to shed your debt and approach the New Year with fewer debts?
 Let’s see.